February 06, 2018

 (The Angkor Beer - Price: $1 USD)

-(RONA at the Pub Street)
+(This is us at the Pub Street)

-Note: It is advisable to use USD Currency in Cambodia for convenience.
+Note: It is advisable to use USD currency in Cambodia for convenience.

 You can check on our YouTube channel too.